Some Stories

 Tip

-To build awareness of the legs as levers, you can imagine them as the keel of a boat.
+You can develop awareness by imagining your legs as the keel of a boat.

-The longer and more grounded this lever feels, the more stable and fluid the upper body will be!
+The longer and stronger the leverage, the more stable and fluid the upper body will be!